-The problem is that large companies typically have some kind of management infrastructure such as a PMO for managing projects as well as some kind of project portfolio management approach to align projects with the company’s business strategy and that existing management infrastructure probably isn’t totally compatible with an Agile development approach.
+The problem is that large companies typically have some kind of management infrastructure such as a PMO for managing projects.
+They also typically have some kind of project portfolio management approach to align projects with the company’s business strategy.
+And, in many cases, their existing management infrastructure probably isn’t totally compatible with an Agile development approach.
 The choices are:

-- Implement a “bridge” between the existing management infrastructure and the Agile development approach using a hybrid management approach overlaid on top of the Agile development process.
+- Implement a “bridge” between the existing management infrastructure and the Agile development approach.
+This might involve using a hybrid management approach overlaid on top of the Agile development process.

-The most important point is that you can’t ignore the need for these higher levels of management and implement Agile as a development process without defining some way that it integrates with the company’s overall business strategy.
+The most important point is that you can’t ignore the need for these higher levels of management.
+Implementing Agile as a development process only without defining some way that it integrates with the company’s overall business strategy may not be effective.
 The choices look something like this: